Nextpoint File Room

 The named folder is created when the request is made and the recipient will be redirected to the specific upload location

-Once the request has been sent, the recipient's upload link will expire in 5 days
+Once the request has been sent, the recipient's upload link will expire based on the expiration time selected

 Uploading Files as a Request Recipient